 Tribal-Specific Requirements and Compliance Foundations

-Understand tribal resolutions, SAM.gov registration, indirect cost rates, sovereign immunity, and the federal compliance framework (2 CFR 200) that governs every grant.
+Understand federal recognition verification, tribal resolutions, SAM.gov registration, indirect cost rates, sovereign immunity, and the federal compliance framework (2 CFR 200) that governs every grant.

 Federal grants for tribal governments carry requirements that most general grant guides don't cover.
 This module walks through the tribal-specific prerequisites and the federal compliance framework that governs every grant dollar from award to closeout.